Wearing the right hat: Managing condo owners’ expectations

 Owners

-Not likely experts in governance
+Not likely to be experts in governance

 - Attends AGMs